 Interesting facts about Brighton

 Brighton has been attracting visitors since the late 1800s.
-Here are a few facts we discovered about the area over the years.
-While it might seem busy now, I think its heyday of the early to mid-1900s would have been a fabulous time to visit.
+Here are a few facts we have discovered about the area over the years we have lived here.

 - The current Novotel Sydney Brighton site was home to a racecourse between 1897 to 1911.